hyperledger/iroha-2-docs/src/guide/troubleshooting/installation-issues.md

 alias cargo "~/.rustup/toolchains/stable-*/bin/cargo"
 ```

-because there is internal logic that could break regardless of how you
+because there is an internal logic that could break, regardless of how you
 re-arrange your shell aliases.

 The simplest solution would be to remove the versions that you don’t use.